 Click any of the following questions to view the answer.

 By the statute the Tennessee General Assembly gave the State Treasurer authority to handle claims against the state.
 The Treasurer delegates that authority to the Treasury Division of Claims and Risk Management.

 The Division of Claims and Risk Management works to protect the financial integrity of all State-owned assets, maintaining a safe working environment for state employees and the general public.
 The Division administers and pays claims from four separate funds: Risk Management Fund, Criminal Injuries Compensation Fund, Electronic Monitoring Indigency Fund, and Teachers Excess Liability Fund.

 An individual, who believes he or she has incurred property or personal damage due to the negligence of a state employee or state official, can file a claim against the State.

-To file a claim against the State the individual must give notice in writing.
-There is a form on the Tennessee Department of Treasury website, that can be used, but is not required to use this form.
+To file a claim against the State the individual must give notice in writing, using the Claims For Damages form.
 For property damage as we do ask for two estimates of repair.
 For claims of personal injuries, we ask for documentation of all medical bills and treatment notes from your physician.

 No. It is possible the offender may not be identified or arrested.

 By statute, the Division of Claims and Risk Management has 90 days from the receipt of the claim to evaluate and review the claim to determine if there is sufficient proof of negligence.